 Avita Medical Limited was incorporated under the laws of the Commonwealth of Australia on December 21, 1992.
 The principal listing of our ordinary shares and to purchase our ordinary shares is the Australian Securities Exchange, or ASX.
-Our American Depositary Share ("ADS") securities trade over the counter in the United States on the OTCQX market.
-We are filing this registration statement on Form 20-F in anticipation of the listing of our ADSs on the NASDAQ Capital Market under the symbol "RCEL".
+Since October 1, 2019 our American Depositary Share ("ADS") securities have traded on the NASDAQ Capital Market under the symbol "RCEL".
 We have appointed Bank of New York Mellon to act as our American Depositary Share ("ADS") registrar and transfer agent to register and deliver our ADS in the United States for the Nasdaq Stock Market.
-As used in this registration statement, the terms "we," "us," "our," "Avita," and the "Company" mean Avita Medical Limited and its subsidiaries, unless otherwise indicated.
+As used in this annual report, the terms "we," "us," "our," "Avita," and the "Company" mean Avita Medical Limited and its subsidiaries, unless otherwise indicated.

-Our consolidated financial statements appearing in this registration statement on Form 20-F are prepared in Australian dollars and in accordance with the International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.
-Our consolidated financial statements appearing in this registration statement on Form 20-F comply with IFRS.
+Our consolidated financial statements appearing in this annual report on Form 20-F are prepared in Australian dollars and in accordance with the International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.
+Our consolidated financial statements appearing in this annual report on Form 20-F comply with IFRS.

-In this registration statement, all references to "U.S. dollars" or "US\$" are to the currency of the United States of America, and all references to "Australian dollars" or "A\$" are to the currency of Australia.
+In this annual report, all references to "U.S. dollars" or "US\$" are to the currency of the United States of America, and all references to "Australian dollars" or "A\$" are to the currency of Australia.

-Statements made in this registration statement on Form 20-F concerning the contents of any contract, agreement or other documents are summaries of such contracts, agreements or documents and are not complete descriptions of all of their terms.
-If we filed any of these documents as an exhibit to this registration statement or to any registration statement or annual report that we previously filed, you may read the document itself for a complete description of its terms.
+Statements made in this annual report on Form 20-F concerning the contents of any contract, agreement or other documents are summaries of such contracts, agreements or documents and are not complete descriptions of all of their terms.
+If we filed any of these documents as an exhibit to this annual report or to any registration statement or annual report that we previously filed, you may read the document itself for a complete description of its terms.

-Except for the historical information contained in this registration statement on Form 20-F, the statements contained in this registration statement on Form 20-F are "forward-looking statements" which reflect our current view with respect to future events and financial results.
+Except for the historical information contained in this annual report on Form 20-F, the statements contained in this annual report on Form 20-F are "forward-looking statements" which reflect our current view with respect to future events and financial results.
 We urge you to consider that statements which use the terms "anticipate," "believe," "do not believe," "expect," "plan," "intend," "estimate," and similar expressions are intended to identify forward-looking statements.
 We remind investors that forward-looking statements are merely predictions and therefore inherently subject to uncertainties and other factors and involve known and unknown risks that could cause the actual results, performance, levels of activity, or our achievements, or industry results, to be materially different from any future results, performance, levels of activity, or our achievements expressed or implied by such forward-looking statements.
 Investors are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
 Except as required by applicable law, including the securities laws of the United States, we undertake no obligation to publicly release any update or revision to any forward-looking statements to reflect new information, future events or circumstances, or otherwise after the date hereof.
 Please see the Risk Factors section that appears in "Item 3.
 Key Information - D. Risk Factors."